Blog

 • to maintain the reliability of your customs databases, intended for all company departments (Sales, Purchasing, logistics, customs, accounting, etc.).

-Classifying your products, especially technological products, among the 15,500 references of the tariff classification of goods can quickly become a risky headache.
+Classifying your products, especially technological products, among the 15,500 references of the tariff classification of goods, can quickly become a risky headache.

 A nomenclature error on the Single Administrative Document (SAD) used in customs at the entry or exit of the Customs Territory of the Union can cost a heavy litigation with the customs administration.

-Binding Tariff Information (B TI) is not mandatory, but it guarantees the customs nomenclature and duties applicable to your product within the European Union.
+Binding Tariff Information (BTI) is not mandatory, but it guarantees the customs nomenclature and duties applicable to your product within the European Union.
 Valid throughout the European Union for a period of 3 years, it allows you to benefit from the expertise of Customs for complex classifications, and can avoid costly adjustments.

 Our AEO-Full approved customs services can assist you with all your international operations.
 To obtain a BTI or to secure your customs operations: contact us!